syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 We can trim, wrap and wrapAndTrim to the chart title using [`textOverflow`](../api/ejchart#members:title-textoverflow) property.
 To perform trim operation [`enableTrim`](../api/ejchart#members:title-enableTrim) property is used and text width is controlled by using the [`maximumWidth`](../api/ejchart#members:title-maximumwidth) property.
+The original text will be displayed as tooltip on mouse hover.

 {% highlight javascript %}